Rules for Skat

 In plain suits: Ace, 10, King, Queen, 9, 8, 7

-Note that the 10 ranks higher than the King and Queen!
+Note that the 10 ranks above the King and Queen.

 Dealing